 Environmental specialists and scientists usually work in offices or laboratories, though they might occasionally have to do field work.
 They also might have to travel to see clients or to present information at professional conferences.
-According to the U.S. Bureau of Labor Statistics (BLS), environmental specialists and scientists can expect to see an 11% increase in job opportunities between 2014 and 2024, which was better than average when compared to other professions.
+According to the U.S. Bureau of Labor Statistics (BLS), environmental specialists and scientists can expect to see an 8% increase in job opportunities between 2018 and 2028, which was faster than average when compared to other professions.
 Most candidates for this position have a bachelor's degree or higher and a background in environmental science.

 |Degree Level||Bachelor's degree|